 Sam Allen founded Route66MC.com in 2015.
-Sam has been a lawyer for over 30 years, first practicing at a major New York City law firm for eight years, and later as a partner in the corporate finance section of a Houston, Texas firm.
+Sam has been a lawyer for over 35 years, first practicing at a major New York City law firm and later as a partner in the corporate finance section of a Houston, Texas firm.
 He has been in private practice since 2011.

 Sam had never been on a motorcycle until he bought his first Harley-Davidson Road King in 1996.
 Later that year he rode over 3,500 miles from Houston to the Sturgis Motorcycle Rally and back.
 Since then, he has been to Sturgis over 10 times and has ridden his bike to every major motorcycle rally in the country.
 He rides over 20,000 miles a year, and has ridden through all of the 48 lower states and over 2,000 miles through Canada.